Natasha Wilhelmina Annette Seely1

 Last Edited=4 Jun 2008

-Lionel Cranfield, 3rd Earl of Middlesex married Lady Rachael Fane, daughter of Francis Fane, 1st Earl of Westmorland and Mary Mildmay, on 1 May 1655 at St. Bride's, Fleet Street, London, England.1 He and Lady Rachael Fane were separated on 13 June 1661 granted by the Court of Arches, on account of his cruelty and desertion.2 He died on 26 October 1674, without issue.1
+Lionel Cranfield, 3rd Earl of Middlesex married Lady Rachael Fane, daughter of Francis Fane, 1st Earl of Westmorland and Mary Mildmay, on 1 May 1655 at St. Bride's, Fleet Street, London, EnglandG.1 He and Lady Rachael Fane were separated on 13 June 1661 granted by the Court of Arches, on account of his cruelty and desertion.2 He died on 26 October 1674, without issue.1

-Lionel Cranfield, 3rd Earl of Middlesex succeeded to the title of 3rd Earl of Middlesex.
+He succeeded as the 3rd Earl of Middlesex.

 Citations